Cache & Bloom Filters

 |---|---|---|---|

-| Hot/cold tiers | Configurable multiple caches | Single cache | Ristretto (hot) + OS page cache (cold) |
+| Block cache policy | Configurable multiple caches | Single cache | Ristretto for L0/L1 + OS page cache for deeper levels |

-| Metrics | Block cache stats via GetAggregatedIntProperty | Limited | NoKV.Stats.Cache.* hit rates |
+| Metrics | Block cache stats via GetAggregatedIntProperty | Limited | NoKV.Stats.cache.* hit rates |

 8. Operational Tips